MKrale/ATM/readme.md

 bash ./Runall.sh
 ```

-Note that due to size constraints, this repository does not contain pre-computed drone environments, which means running this file might take a long time.
+Note that this repository does not contain all pre-computated files for the drone environments, which means run times might be relatively long.